 Giving Him Your Best

-It’s amazing how many professing Christians talk about the goodness of God, but never show their love towards Him by spending time in His word, prayer or assembling themselves at the house of God.
-We can spend plenty of time on anything except fellowshipping with God through His written word.
-We give everyone and every task our best, but when it comes to God, we think we can just give Him our tithes and offering and this will justify our love for Him.
+It’s amazing how many professing Christians talk about the goodness of God, but never show their love towards Him by spending time in His Word, prayer, or assembling themselves at the house of God.
+We can spend plenty of time on anything except fellowshipping with God through His written Word.
+We give everyone and every task our best, but when it comes to God, we think we can just give Him our tithes and offerings and this will justify our love for Him.
 Just as we as humans want genuine love, God wants genuine love (God is a Spirit: and they that worship Him must worship Him in spirit and in truth – John 4:24).
-Yes, we’re suppose to give our tithes and offering, giving money doesn’t mean someone loves God.
-The Mafia and Cartel give their tithes to their church, gang bangers, secular actors, and entertainers give offering if not tithes because they are aware of the law of sowing and reaping.
-Neither one of these groups have submitted their life to live according to God’s written word, the Bible.
+Yes, we’re supposed to give our tithes and offering, giving money doesn’t mean someone loves God.
+The Mafia and Cartel give their tithes to their church, gang bangers, secular actors, and entertainers give offerings and sometimes tithes because they are aware of the law of sowing and reaping.
+Neither one of these groups has submitted their life to live according to God’s written Word, the Bible.

 When our mate tells us they love us, then we want them to show it by spending some time with us through their presence and communication.
 If they never spend time or communicate with us until they want something, we would feel like the love wasn’t genuine.
 God feels the same way when we treat Him like that.
 He has emotions; love and anger are emotions and He has both.
 When we love Him, we live to please Him and we please Him by living according to His will which is His Word (Jesus answered and said unto Him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make Our abode with him – John 14:23).